alperyazir/dream-central-storage/docs/prd/user-interface-design-goals.md

 * **App Build Management View:** A view for managing all application builds for each platform (macOS, Linux, Windows).
 * **Metadata Edit Modal/Page:** A form for viewing and editing the metadata associated with a book.
 * **Trash/Archive View:** A dedicated area to view soft-deleted items and restore them.
+  * Surface retention guidance so administrators know items remain in trash for at least seven days before permanent removal.

 ## **Accessibility: WCAG AA**